 What is sleep?

-The oxford dictionary defines sleep as – “a condition of body and mind which typically recurs for several hours every night, in which the nervous system is inactive, the eyes closed, the postural muscles relaxed, and consciousness practically suspended”.
+The Oxford dictionary defines sleep as – “a condition of body and mind which typically recurs for several hours every night, in which the nervous system is inactive, the eyes closed, the postural muscles relaxed, and consciousness practically suspended”.

-- Stages 3 and 4 are also known as slow-wave sleep, and this provides the most restorative sleep as our bodies produce growth hormones, regulate immune system function, and develop and repair muscle tissue during these phases.
+- Stages 3 and 4: also known as slow wave sleep, and this provides the most restorative sleep as our bodies produce growth hormones, regulate immune system function, and develop and repair muscle tissue during these phases.

 Sleep requirements vary from person to person, but adults should aim for between 7-9 hours each night.

-Why do we need it
+Why do we need sleep?

 According to the National Sleep Foundation, sleep is crucial for optimal health and well-being.